-Welcome to Aloha College Primary School, Kathryn Salmon.
+Welcome to the Aloha College Primary School from the Headteacher, Mrs Kathryn Salmon.

 It is a truly special place where happy children of many nationalities learn together in a very well resourced, safe, stimulating and caring environment.

 We have highly qualified, committed and motivated teaching staff who ensure every individual pupil makes the progress that they are capable of.